OrlieRod314/orlie-site/docs/blog/2025/nontechnical/weight-loss.md

 This stems from a very weird western idea I've noticed, where people are obsessed with "taking what they want" and "leaving what they don't care for" out of literally everything in their life.
 Maybe it's a form of commodification?

+For years, I would try and get myself to go to the gym by "setting myself up" the night before.
+Leaving my gym clothes and shoes.
+I would try and seamlessly blend my showers into other parts of my life.
+I would "chore stack" to get stuff done as fast as possible.
+But I would just wake up the next day exhausted.
+I was really just living in constant "mood debt" to the next day.
+And then eventually that "debt" would get too big and I just wouldn't be able to do anything.
+Willpower and mind games can only go so far.
+The copium is real.

+Nobody actually "feels good" at the gym.
+Some people definitely derive pleasure from working out and knowing that they're doing something good for their body.
+But that's because they've *detached* themselves from the suffering of going to the gym.
+They still feel the pain and the buildup of lactic acid, but in their minds, it's as though there's a glass screen separating them.

+This idea of detachment is necessary for consistency.
+You do have to accept at a certain point that working out *will* suck, the physical discomfort and pain are there.
+And it won't go away until you stop working out.
+Even then, the next day you'll probably sore.
+Working out objectively sucks if you're not used to it.
+There's no easy way around it.

+---

 ### The Third Truth: Awareness *Should* Precede Action
 /// important | The Third Realization